 needs to be raised

 If ever there was a site which encompasses our conservation principles, it's this one.
-Being able to bring this wonderful wood into our care would see a valuable and irreplaceable ancient woodland, and its wildlife, given a vibrant and healthy future.
+Having been able to bring this wonderful wood into our care will see a valuable and irreplaceable ancient woodland, and its wildlife, given a vibrant and healthy future.

 Darren Moorcroft